ibm-cloud-architecture/dba-infra-gitops/README.md

 ## Scenarios

-### Deploy BAW in a multitenant namespace
+### Deploy BAW ith BAI in a multitenant namespace

-The goal is to deploy the operators and operands for the dev, staging and production environments from the same central GitOps repository.
+The goal is to deploy the operators and operands for the dev, qa,, staging and production environments from the same central GitOps repository.
 The target deployment looks like in the following diagram:

 ![](./docs/images/BAW_BAI.png)
 (src for this diagram: [docs/diagrams/Business_Automation_WorkflowOCP.drawio](https://github.com/ibm-cloud-architecture/dba-gitops-catalog/tree/main/docs/diagrams/BAW_BAI.drawio))

+The custom resource is in []()

 As an example, for the non-production OpenShift cluster, the `cp4a` namespace, to deploy Business Automation Studio, the ArgoCD applications are:

 ![]()

+### Deploy ADS

 ## GitOps Bootstrap